Don’t you just wish it was all a bit…easier?

 I get it.
 Translators already do a lot of writing, and whether you’ve got CAT tool qualifications coming out of your eyeballs or you’re old skool through and through, you’ll know that getting writing right is of utmost importance.
 Often, as translators, we forget to sell ourselves through our own writing.
 In fact, we associate content and copywriting with “icky” sales-speak.
 At best, it’s something we translate for other people – it’s not for us.

 Whether you’re marketing yourself to agencies or direct clients, selling yourself is something that has to be done, if you want to win business and work.
-From drafting CVs and cover letters (yes, they’re forms of content too) that convert into accepted applications, right through to writing web copy on your site and producing newsletters, brochures and sale pages.
-You might shrug at these ideas, but one thing is clear – the most successful translators market and sell themselves just as much as other “regular” business owners.
+From drafting CVs and cover letters (yes, they’re forms of content too), right through to writing web copy on your site and producing newsletters, brochures and sale pages.
+You might shrug at these ideas, but one thing is clear – the most successful translators market and sell themselves just as much as “regular” business owners.

 Hmmm.
 Okay, tell me more

-Being a geek myself, I focus some time on understanding the theory behind content and copy, so you get to grips with writing for someone else, i.e. that special someone who needs your services.
+Being a geek myself, I focus some time on understanding the theory behind content and copy (only a bit, I promise), so you get to grips with writing for someone else, i.e. that special someone who needs your services.
 Then we get right down to the practical nitty gritty – feedback from agencies and direct clients on why they hire one translator over another, insights from specific industries on writing “killer” content, including email marketing experts and content specialists.
 We also look at how to write an amazing “About You” page….second clue: it shouldn’t be about you.
-There’ll be Q&As, “Do’s & Don’ts”, rules you can’t break and rules you definitely should, as well as weekly exercises (with feedback, if you wish.)
+There’ll be Q&As, “Do’s & Don’ts”, rules you can’t break and rules you definitely should, as well as weekly exercises.

-The course lasts for 5 weeks, with weekly webinars, transcripts, written exercises and information in downloadable PDF format.
+If you want to, the course can last for 4 weeks, with weekly webinars, transcripts, written exercises and information in downloadable PDF format.
 BUT, and this is a big BUT, you don’t have to complete the course in that time, because, you know, life happens.
 On the other hand, if you’d rather just get it all done in a week, that’s cool too.
 It’s 100% self-paced.
 So who should sign up?